FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 5 - NoSQL with DocumentDB/README.md

 ## Update the AppSettings of the WebApp

 ### If running locally
-Ask the attendees to copy the file Web.Deployment.config in the Code Snippets/WebApp folder to the root of the WebApp project
+Ask the attendees to copy the file Web.Deployment.config in the Code Snippets/WebApp folder to the root of the WebApp project and add it to the project in Visual Studio.

 * Update the Web.Config to reference that file
 ```